Solar energy is a valuable renewable energy source that can help reduce greenhouse gas emissions as well as stimulate the economy.

 - For example, if you have a 5-kW system, it could generate approximately 20 kWh of energy in one sunny day.

 Federal, state, local and utility rebates and incentives may be available in your area.
-We can help you determine which, if any, may apply specifically to your home and enable you to go solar at the most competitive price.
+Green Mountain can help you determine which, if any, may apply specifically to your home and enable you to go solar.

-- Federal Tax Credit: All new installations are eligible for a 30% U.S. Federal tax credit off the full system price after installation.
+- Federal Tax Credit: All new installations are eligible for a 22% U.S. federal tax credit off the full system price after installation.